Heian period: Literature

 Although written Chinese (kanbun) remained the official language of the Heian period imperial court, the introduction and widespread use of kana saw a boom in Japanese literature.
 Despite the establishment of several new literary genres such as the novel and narrative monogatari (物語) and essays, literacy was only common among the court and Buddhist clergy.

 Poetry, in particular, was a staple of court life.
 Nobles and ladies-in-waiting were expected to be well versed in the art of writing poetry as a mark of their status.
-Every occasion could call for the writing of a verse, from the birth of a child to the coronation of an emperor, or even a pretty scene of nature.
+Any occasion could call for the writing of a verse, from the birth of a child to the coronation of an emperor, or even a pretty scene of nature.
 A well-written poem could easily make or break one's reputation, and often was a key part of social interaction.
 Almost as important was the choice of calligraphy, or handwriting, used.
 The Japanese of this period believed handwriting could reflect the condition of a person's soul: therefore, poor or hasty writing could be considered a sign of poor breeding.
 Whether the script was Chinese or Japanese, good writing and artistic skill were paramount to social reputation when it came to poetry.
 Sei Shōnagon mentions in her Pillow Book that when a certain courtier tried to ask her advice about how to write a poem to the Empress Sadako, she had to politely rebuke him because his writing was so poor.

 The lyrics of the modern Japanese national anthem, Kimigayo, were written in the Heian period, as was The Tale of Genji by Murasaki Shikibu, which was extremely important to the Heian court, and one of the first novels ever written.
 Murasaki Shikibu's contemporary and rival Sei Shōnagon's revealing observations and musings as an attendant in the Empress' court were recorded collectively as The Pillow Book in the 990s, which revealed the quotidian capital lifestyle.
 The Heian period produced a flowering of poetry including works of Ariwara no Narihira, Ono no Komachi, Izumi Shikibu, Murasaki Shikibu, Saigyō and Fujiwara no Teika.
 The famous Japanese poem known as the Iroha (いろは), of uncertain authorship, was also written during the Heian period.